 The employee complied, stood up, and turned to face the phalanx of officers facing him.

 "What were you planning to do when you logged in?"

-"There's an App that I'm supposed to run if building security is compromised,"
+"There's an app I'm supposed to run if building security is compromised,"

 "And what is your password," said FBI Computer Investigative Specialist Carolina Hendon as she slipped gracefully into his seat.

-"Not that it makes any difference, the password is 'LarryMoeCurleyJoe.'"
+"Not that it makes any difference; the password is 'LarryMoeCurleyJoe.'"

 Carolina laughed, "Jesus, fellow.
 Any modern desktop supercomputer could guess that in five seconds."

-She typed in the password into the login dialog box and was met with an "invalid password" response.
+She typed the password into the login dialog box and received an "invalid password" response.
 Carolina turned and looked at Mac.

 "Care to take a guess," she said, smiling as always.